 *Treatments sharing the same letter are not significantly different at P = .05

 Similarly, fruit width varied significantly across treatments (P = .05).
 Plants treated with granular fertiliser were found to have the widest fruits and were followed closely by plants treated with Yara Vita crop boost, Biogenic, and Nutri plant organic plus fertilisers.
-It was noted that these four treatments did not differ significantly among themselves but were all significantly wider than the those from untreated plants.
+It was noted that these four treatments did not differ significantly among themselves but were all significantly wider than those from untreated plants.

 3.5 Fruit size distribution